 Around the same time ZWCAD purchased VX and started enhancing the program.
 I started playing with it.
-I soon realized that it had incredible functionality all in one package.
+I soon realized that it had incredible functionality in an "all in one" integrated CAD/CAM package.
 It may not be the best in every category but 3D CAD is more than just modeling parts.

 ZW3D has everything in one program, that includes history based design, direct editing, a multi-object environment and integrated drawings.
 You can do complete projects in one file.
 Imagine how easy, productive and flexible that would be?
 Add integrated free form Class A surfacing and hybrid modeling and you are easily outperforming "Any" 3D CAD system out there.